seanthegeek/yaramail/_sources/tutorial.md.txt

 This key **must** be set for rules with a category of `safe`.
 :::

-If this key is set, the rule’s `category` only applies to emails when the message `From` domain that matches this value exactly.
+If this key is set, the rule’s `category` only applies to emails whose message `From` domain matches this value exactly.
 Multiple domains can be specified in this value by separating them with spaces.

 Domain authentication must pass, unless that rule has an `auth_optional` meta